Server Side rendering with Angular universal 14

 We will check the source code produced in the corresponding page.

-Using the Chrome browser you must type Ctrl + U to see the html code.
+Using the Chrome browser you have to type Ctrl + U to see the html code.

 <!doctype html>